trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

 ---

-## Define a Template
+## Define a credential template

-Before we can issue a credential, we need to create a [Template](/learn/concepts/templates/){target=_blank} for it.
+Before we can issue a credential, we need to create a [Credential](/learn/concepts/credential-templates/){target=_blank} for it.

-Templates are simply a list of the fields that a credential can have.
+Credential templates are simply a list of the fields that a credential can have.

 === "Trinsic CLI"
     First, prepare a JSON file which describes your template: